Ismahane Elouafi

-Ismahane Elouafi (أسمهان الوافي) is Chief Scientist of the Food and Agriculture Organization of the United Nations (FAO).
-Ranked among the 20 most influential women in science in the Islamic world, she is internationally known for her work on promoting neglected and underutilized crops, use of non-fresh water in agriculture, and empowerment of women in science.
+Ismahane Elouafi (أسمهان الوافي) is a Moroccan scientist, who currently holds the position of Executive Managing Director of CGIAR.
+Formerly Chief Scientist of the Food and Agriculture Organization of the United Nations (FAO), she is ranked among the 20 most influential women in science in the Islamic world and is internationally known for her work on promoting neglected and underutilized crops, use of non-fresh water in agriculture, and empowerment of women in science.
+In 2025, Time magazine listed her as one of the world's 100 most influential people.

 She has nearly two decades of experience in agricultural research and development in Asia, Africa and the Middle East.
 She led the International Center for Biosaline Agriculture (ICBA), based in Dubai, the United Arab Emirates, from 2012 until 2020.

 Education

 Initially, Elouafi trained at the Aviation High School in Morocco to be one of the country's first female fighter pilots.
 However, the plan to have women piloting the nations fighter planes was shelved and she had to choose on a new career.

 Elouafi went on to attend the Hassan II Institute of Agronomy and Veterinary Medicine, Morocco, where she earned a B.Sc. in Agricultural Sciences in 1993 and an M.Sc. in Genetics & Plant Breeding in 1995.
 In 2001, she received a Ph.D. in genetics from the University of Cordoba, Spain.